Tension Headache Relief And Migraine Relief – What Is The Difference?

 If you are looking for more than headache relief and want to fix your headaches then there are two important caveats to understand!

 Firstly, understanding the external stressors that impact your body, spine and nervous system and contribute to all forms of headaches is a must.
-For me, a lack of sleep or sleeping on a lousy pillow affects my spine to the point that I often will get a headache.
-The lack of sleep, stress, red wine, and the poor pillow is NOT the cause of the headache but just as important a factor that changes your body just like a poor diet does not cause a heart attack but rather leads to changes over time that clog your arteries and starve the heart of oxygen.
+For me, a lack of sleep or sleeping on a lousy pillow affects my spine to the point that I often get a headache.
+The lack of sleep, stress, red wine, and the poor pillow are NOT the cause of the headache but just as important a factor that changes your body just like a poor diet does not cause a heart attack but rather leads to changes over time that clog your arteries and starve the heart of oxygen.

 The point is that if you can identify and remove/reduce the stressors that head to your headaches you are part way to fixing the underlying problem.